 Paul has a lighting, sound and video engineering background, working primarily on theatre productions and exhibititions.
 He is now semi retired and runs a small web hosting and IT support business.
 Paul took up hang gliding in 1989, and in 1993 joined the Welsh Hang Gliding Centre where he worked for 5 years.

-A past Chairman of the SE Wales Hang Gliding & Paragliding Club and the Welsh Sports Association, Paul is currently Secretary of the Welsh Free Flight Federation, and a Director of the Welsh Table Tennis Foundation.
+A past Chairman of the SE Wales Hang Gliding & Paragliding Club and the Welsh Sports Association, Paul is currently Secretary of the Welsh Free Flight Federation.

 Martin Heywood - Vice Chairman & Insurance Officer (firstname.lastname@example.org)

 Martin is the Vice Chairman of the Executive council.
 He also looks after the BHPA's aviation insurance contract, which provides indemnity cover to each and every member of the Association.
 This is a significant responsibility given that over half of the Association's expenditure goes on this important area.

 Martin regards himself as a "newbie" to the sport having only seriously taken it up in 1999.
 He has served on Exec for the past sixteen years, but has has now retired from active flying due to a knee problem.

 Outside BHPA business, Martin is a full-time solicitor based in Peterborough working in the healthcare sector with particular interest in litigation and inquest handling.

 Angus Langford - Treasurer & Company Secretary (email@example.com)